morrownr/88x2bu-20210702/README.md

 dtoverlay=disable-wifi
 ```

-## How to disable WiFi on most systems

-The `rfkill` utility can disable WiFi and Bluetooth (internal or external) on several systems, including but not limited to the Raspberry Pi.

-## How to forget a saved WiFi network on a Raspberry Pi
+### How to forget a saved WiFi network on a Raspberry Pi

 #### Step 1: Edit wpa_supplicant.conf